GnaneswariVaddepalli/Natural-language-processing-project/README.md

 ### Training the Model

-Modify hyperparameters, epochs, or batch size in main.py if necessary.
+1. Modify hyperparameters, epochs, or batch size in main.py if necessary.

-Train the model using the following command:
+2. Train the model using the following command:

-bash
-Copy code

 python main.py

-Training and validation metrics will be saved in the results/metrics directory, and plots will be stored in the results/plots directory.
+3. Training and validation metrics will be saved in the results/metrics directory, and plots will be stored in the results/plots directory.

 ### Evaluating with BLEU Score

 Run bleu_scorer.py to calculate BLEU scores for the generated captions:

-bash
-Copy code

 python bleu_scorer.py